MrAnilex/Axolotl-ASTRALIUM/README.md

 - PLEASE DO NOT SELL THIS MODEL

-- The best way to show appreciation is to credit me when you use this template <3
+- The best way to show appreciation is to credit me when you use this template ! <3

-- Please do not fully claim the model as your own.
+- Please don’t present yourself as the sole creator of this model.

 Thanks !! :D